Acts 27

 Notes

-The chapter opens with the resumption of the "we" narrative, which had last appeared in Acts 21:18, indicating Luke's presence on the journey.
-The verb ἐκρίθη ("it was decided/judged") is a divine passive -- the decision to send Paul to Rome fulfills the divine plan announced in Acts 19:21 and confirmed by the Lord himself in Acts 23:11.
+The chapter resumes the "we" narrative, last seen in Acts 21:18, and so marks Luke's presence on the journey.
+The verb ἐκρίθη ("it was decided/judged") may be read as a divine passive: the decision to send Paul to Rome fulfills the plan announced in Acts 19:21 and confirmed by the Lord in Acts 23:11.

-The centurion Julius belongs to the σπείρης Σεβαστῆς ("Augustan Cohort"), literally the "revered" or "imperial" cohort.
-This was likely an auxiliary unit attached to the Roman provincial administration, possibly serving as a liaison between the province and Rome.
-Julius treats Paul φιλανθρώπως ("humanely" or "with kindness"), a word appearing only here in the New Testament.
-It signals that Julius recognized Paul was no ordinary criminal.
+Julius belongs to the σπείρης Σεβαστῆς ("Augustan Cohort"), likely an auxiliary unit attached to the Roman provincial administration.
+He treats Paul φιλανθρώπως ("humanely" or "with kindness"), a word that appears only here in the New Testament.
+The term suggests that Julius did not regard Paul as an ordinary criminal.

 Aristarchus of Thessalonica had been with Paul since the Ephesian riot (Acts 19:29) and the collection journey (Acts 20:4).
-Paul later calls him a "fellow prisoner" (Colossians 4:10, Philemon 1:24), suggesting he may have voluntarily presented himself as Paul's slave or attendant in order to accompany him.
+Paul later calls him a "fellow prisoner" (Colossians 4:10, Philemon 1:24), which may suggest that he voluntarily attached himself to Paul as an attendant in order to travel with him.

-The Adramyttium ship was a coastal vessel from the port city in Mysia (northwest Asia Minor).
-It was not heading directly to Rome but to ports along the Asian coast, so the centurion would need to transfer to another vessel.
-At Myra in Lycia, a major port on the grain route from Egypt to Rome, Julius found an Ἀλεξανδρῖνον ("Alexandrian") ship -- one of the large grain freighters that carried Egyptian wheat to feed Rome's population.
-These were among the largest vessels in the ancient Mediterranean, sometimes carrying several hundred passengers along with their cargo.
+The Adramyttium ship was a coastal vessel from the port city in Mysia, bound for ports along Asia Minor.
+Julius would need to secure westbound passage farther on.
+At Myra in Lycia, a major port on the grain route from Egypt to Rome, he found an Ἀλεξανδρῖνον ("Alexandrian") ship, one of the grain freighters that carried Egyptian wheat to Rome.
+Such vessels were among the largest in the ancient Mediterranean and could carry several hundred passengers as well as cargo.

 Slow Progress and Paul's Warning (vv.
 7-12)